 There is increasing interest in establishing alternative waste technologies (AWTs) such as mechanical biological treatment and energy from waste facilities.
-The role of energy from waste facilities in particular have been embedded in the Victorian Government's Recycling Victoria circular economy policy (up to a maximum of one million tonnes).
+The role of energy from waste facilities, in particular, have been embedded in the Victorian Government's Recycling Victoria circular economy policy (up to a maximum of one million tonnes).
 AWTs capable of treating municipal solid waste generally require large throughput volumes (over 100,000 tonnes/year) to offset the large capital outlay required and are therefore more suited to a regional role in waste management.

 The first large energy from waste facility in the Gippsland region is planned for development by Opal Australian Paper at its Maryvale mill.
-The facility has received works approval from the EPA and is currently exploring options for supply of the planned throughput of 600,000 tonnes/year.
-Once construction commences, it is likely to be operational in around five years.
-Due to its size, the facility has the potential to change the existing pathways of waste in metropolitan Melbourne and eastern Victoria.
-It could potentially offer a disposal point for the waste that Baw Baw currently sends to Hallam landfill, reducing current transport costs by around two thirds, although the gate fee and overall cost in relation to avoided landfill levy is currently not known.
-However there are a number of financial, technical, feedstock and other issues to be addressed prior to the facility coming on-line.
+Once construction commences, it is likely to be operational in around five years and could potentially offer a disposal point for waste that Baw Baw currently sends to Hallam landfill.
+While the expected gate fee is not known, Council understands that the costs for utilising the AWT service, including reducing transport costs, could be competitive in comparison to landfill options.
+However, there are a number of financial, technical, feedstock and other issues to be addressed prior to the facility coming on-line.
 Council should monitor progress of the planned development to identify relevant opportunities for Baw Baw.